Covid 19 coronavirus: PM Jacinda Ardern says virus is 'currently eliminated' as NZ emerges from level 4

 * Latest developments and essential information

-New Zealand wakes today to a slightly less-restrictive way of life, as we move down to level 3 - and with Prime Minister Jacinda Ardern declaring Covid-19 "currently eliminated".
+New Zealand wakes today to a slightly less-restrictive way of life, as we move down to Covid-19 alert level 3 - and with Prime Minister Jacinda Ardern declaring the coronavirus "currently eliminated".

-The country moved to level 3 at 11.59pm on Monday, easing some of the restrictions of level-4 living of the past four and a half weeks - including the lifting of fast-food restrictions.
+The country moved to level 3 at 11.59pm on Monday, easing some of the restrictions of the level-4 living of the past four-and-a-half weeks - including the lifting of fast-food restrictions.
 People were already lining up at McDonald's drive-thrus early on Tuesday.

 With just 270 active Covid cases in the country, New Zealand is now the focus of headlines in the UK, USA and Australia.

-The Daily Telegraph in the UK reported New Zealand being on the verge of a 'brilliant victory' and Australia's mass-market news.com website said New Zealand had won a major battle.
+The Daily Telegraph in the UK reported New Zealand being on the verge of a "brilliant victory" and Australia's mass-market news.com website said New Zealand had won a major battle.
 The New York Times and Washington Post have both featured articles on how New Zealand is combating the threat.

 But Ardern warned Kiwis they needed to do everything they can to prevent a second wave of infection.